urvish7/Amazon_Vine_Analysis/README.md

 ![](https://github.com/urvish7/Amazon_Vine_Analysis/blob/main/ScreenShots/Dev2/unpaid_vine_review.png)

+### Results:

 The total calculations of the paid reviews:

 ![](https://github.com/urvish7/Amazon_Vine_Analysis/blob/main/ScreenShots/Dev2/total_paidreview_count-percentage.png)

-As per the analysis the total paid review count is 94, the total paid revieew which are 5 stars are 48.
-The paid 5 star review percentage is 51.06%
+- As per the analysis the total paid review count is 94.
+- The total paid revieew which are 5 stars are 48.
+- The paid 5 star review percentage is 51.06%